Rainu Kaushal, M.D.

-Rainu Kaushal, MD, MPH, is the Chair of the new Department of Healthcare Policy and Research, Director of the Center for Healthcare Informatics and Policy, Executive Director of the Health Information Technology Evaluation Collaborative (HITEC), and the Frances and John L. Loeb Professor of Medical Informatics at Weill Cornell Medical College.
-She is also the Chief of Healthcare Policy and Research at New York-Presbyterian Hospital/Weill Cornell Medical Center.
+Rainu Kaushal, MD, MPH, is the Chair of the new Department of Population Health Sciences, Director of the Center for Healthcare Informatics and Policy, Executive Director of the Health Information Technology Evaluation Collaborative (HITEC), and the Frances and John L. Loeb Professor of Medical Informatics at Weill Cornell Medical College.
+She is also the Chief of Population Health Sciences at New York-Presbyterian Hospital/Weill Cornell Medical Center.
 Dr. Kaushal is engaged in research, patient care, educational, management and operational activities at Weill Cornell Medical College and New York-Presbyterian Hospital, all geared toward optimizing the value of healthcare.

 Dr. Kaushal is an expert in researching the effectiveness, cost-effectiveness, and comparative-effectiveness of healthcare interventions and of new payment and organizational models of healthcare delivery, particularly those supported by health information technology (IT) and health information exchange (HIE).
 Dr. Kaushal’s research expertise includes the development of novel methodological approaches and metrics for health IT and HIE.
 For example, she has developed and applied novel quantitative metrics to measure the quality and economic value of health IT and HIE, and novel qualitative frameworks to evaluate the effects of clinical IT applications.
 She has focused on a variety of outcomes including adoption, usage, cost, quality, patient safety, provider perceptions, consumer perceptions and unintended consequences.
 Her work has helped establish the value of health IT in the US healthcare system today.